jozefdmr-prog/Smartic_hardware_filter/README.md

 ***Buffer Safety: When `pcie_ready` drops to 0, the internal FIFO safely stores up to 4 elements before raising the `alarm_preplnenia` flag.

  How to Run

-1. Clone this repository: git clone => "https://github.com/jozefdmr-prog/Smartic_hardware_filter.git"
-2. Load the files into your favorite simulator (ModelSim, Vivado, or EDA Playgrounds).
+1. Load the files into your favorite simulator (ModelSim, Vivado, or EDA Playgrounds).
-3. Run `smartnic_vstupny_filter_tb` to view the digital waveform.
+2. Run `smartnic_vstupny_filter_tb` to view the digital waveform.